bryanbibat/html5shootemupinanafternoon/manuscript/frontmatter.md

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-sa/3.0/](https://speakerdeck.com/bryanbibat) or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

+You can find the complete source of this book at [https://github.com/bryanbibat/html5shootemupinanafternoon](https://github.com/bryanbibat/html5shootemupinanafternoon).

 Phaser © 2014 Photon Storm Ltd.

 Art assets derived from [SpriteLib](http://www.widgetworx.com/spritelib/), © 2002 Ari Feldman.